codefresh-io/cap-docs.codefresh.io/_docs/runtime/monitoring-troubleshooting.md

 Monitor provisioned runtimes for security, and health and sync errors:

-* View/download logs for runtimes and for runtime components
+* (Hybrid and hosted) View/download logs for runtimes and for runtime components
 * (Hybrid) Restore provisioned runtimes
 * (Hybrid) Configure browsers to allow access to insecure runtimes
 * (Hybrid) Monitor notifications in the Activity Log